initKmix -- A Novel Initial Partition Generation Algorithm for Clustering Mixed Data using k-means-based Clustering: Experiments and Results

 \subsection{Discussion}

+Wilcoxon Signed-Ranks test \citep{Wisconsintest} with 95\% confidence level was carried out to compare the performance of the KMCMD algorithm with the \textit{initKmix} algorithm against KMCMD algorithm with random initial partition over all the nine datasets.
+The test suggests that the KMCMD algorithm with the \textit{initKmix} algorithm significantly better than KMCMD algorithm with the random initial partition method.

-The results suggest that KMCMD algorithm with \textit{initKmix} produce accurate clustering results.
-Results show that KMCMD algorithm with \textit{initKmix} can cluster both categorical mixed datasets well. \textit{initKmix} algorithm produced better clustering results than random partition method. \textit{initKmix} algorithm generates initial partition, this initial partition is helping KMCMD algorithm produce clustering results.
-KMCMD with \textit{initKmix} generally outperformed other state of the art clustering algorithms for categorical datasets.
-Some of these clustering methods use different initialization methods \cite{kModeclusterinitilization1,InitializationWu,InitializationCao}, the better clustering results with \textit{initKmix} method suggests that \textit{initKmix} algorithm produces excellent initial partition.
-The similar behaviour was observed for mixed datasets.
-The proposed approach had the best performance among the different clustering methods for mixed datasets for four out of five datasets.
-One of those clustering method \cite{ji2015novel} uses an initialization method, better clustering results indicates the superiority of \textit{initKmix} method in creating initial partition.
+The KMCMD algorithm with \textit{initKmix} perform similar to or better than the other state-of-the-art clustering algorithms for categorical datasets.
+Some of these clustering methods use different initialization methods \citep{kModeclusterinitilization1,InitializationWu,InitializationCao}, and the better clustering results with the \textit{initKmix} algorithm suggests that the it produces good initial partition.
+The similar behaviour is observed for mixed datasets.
+The proposed approach has the best performance across clustering methods for mixed datasets for four out of five datasets.
+One of these clustering methods \citep{ji2015novel} uses an initialization method, but the better clustering results point to the superiority of the \textit{initKmix} algorithm in creating an initial partition.

-In summary, the finding suggests that the proposed clustering approach produces accurate and stable clustering results.
+In \textit{initKmix} algorithm, we get initial partition of a dataset for the KMCMD algorithm after combining many clustering results.
+It is possible that this initial partition can be used as the final clustering result.
+However, the goal of this paper is to study the performance of a KMCMD algorithm with initial partition created by \textit{initKmix} algorithm.

+The results suggest that the KMCMD algorithm with the \textit{initKmix} algorithm produces accurate clustering for both categorical and mixed datasets.
+The \textit{initKmix} algorithm generates the accurate initial partition, which in turn improves the performance of KMCMD in comparison to random initial partition.
+The accurate and diverse clustering results are the key for an accurate cluster ensemble \citep{Strehl}.
+Accurate initial partition suggests that the \textit{initKmix} algorithm is able to create accurate and diverse clustering results in different runs.
+Using each attribute for creating initial clusters in different runs of the KMCMD algorithm could be the reason for it.